qgustavor/chp/README.md

 ## About This Fork

 This fork was created by **qgustavor** and published on GitHub because the original source code was difficult to find online.
 The project has been configured with GitHub Actions to compile from source, helping to avoid false positive malware detections that can occur with pre-compiled binaries.
-Claude AI was used for assistance with Makefile configuration.

 ## What is CHP?